jfrog/frogbot/docs/frogbot-config.md

     - **installCommand** - [Mandatory for projects which use npm, yarn 2, NuGet and .NET to download their dependencies] The command to download the project dependencies.
 For example: 'npm install', 'nuget restore'.
     - **pipRequirementsFile** [Mandatory for projects which use the pip package manager to download their dependencies, if pip requires the requirements file]
     - **useWrapper** - [Optional, default: true] Determines whether to use the Gradle Wrapper for projects which are using Gradle.
+    - **depsResolutionRepo** - [Optional] Name of the Artifactory Virtual Repository to resolve dependencies from.

 #### jfrogPlatform